African wild dog: Social and reproductive behaviour

-Ratio male/female
+Male/female ratio

 Packs of African wild dogs have a high ratio of males to females.
 This is a consequence of the males mostly staying with the pack whilst female offspring disperse and is supported by a changing sex-ratio in consecutive litters.
 Those born to maiden females contain a higher proportion of males, second litters are half and half and subsequent litters biased towards females with this trend increasing as females get older.
 As a result, the earlier litters provide stable hunters whilst the higher ratio of dispersals amongst the females stops a pack from getting too big.

-Sneeze communication and "voting"
+Sneeze communication and 'voting'

-African wild dog populations in the Okavango Delta have been observed "rallying" before they set out to hunt.
-Not every rally results in a departure, but departure becomes more likely when more individual dogs "sneeze".
+Populations in the Okavango Delta have been observed 'rallying' before setting out to hunt.
+Not every rally results in a departure, but departure becomes more likely when more individual dogs 'sneeze'.
 These sneezes are characterized by a short, sharp exhale through the nostrils.
 When members of dominant mating pairs sneeze first, the group is much more likely to depart.
 If a dominant dog initiates, around three sneezes guarantee departure.
 When less dominant dogs sneeze first, if enough others also sneeze (about 10), then the group will go hunting.
-Researchers assert that wild dogs in Botswana, "use a specific vocalization (the sneeze) along with a variable quorum response mechanism in the decision-making process [to go hunting at a particular moment]".
+Researchers assert that wild dogs in Botswana "use a specific vocalization (the sneeze) along with a variable quorum response mechanism in the decision-making process [to go hunting at a particular moment]".

 Inbreeding avoidance

 Because the African wild dog largely exists in fragmented, small populations, its existence is endangered.
-Inbreeding avoidance by mate selection is characteristic of the species and has important potential consequences for population persistence.
+Inbreeding avoidance by mate selection is a characteristic of the species and has important potential consequences for population persistence.
 Inbreeding is rare within natal packs.
-Inbreeding behavior may have been selected against evolutionarily because it leads to the expression of recessive deleterious alleles.
+Inbreeding may have been selected against evolutionarily because it leads to the expression of recessive deleterious alleles.
 Computer simulations indicate that all populations continuing to avoid incestuous mating will become extinct within 100 years due to the unavailability of unrelated mates.
 Thus, the impact of reduced numbers of suitable unrelated mates will likely have a severe demographic impact on the future viability of small wild dog populations.